 The Gallants Channel Nature Trail runs ¾ of a mile around the perimeter of the Museum’s Gallants Channel property.
 The entire tract was the Harvey Smith Fishmeal Plant in the 1950s and 1960s and all the forest seen today has grown since the plant closed in the 1980s.

-As of May 2020, only Leg #1 is open to the public.
-Legs 2, 3 and 4 are under construction.
+As of June 2020, Leg #1 and Leg #2 are open to the public.
+Legs 3 and 4 are under construction.
 We will make announcements as each Leg is completed and opens.

 The trail passes through woods, wetlands, coastal habitat and the improved waterfront area of the Gallants Channel site.
 Animals in the area include raccoons, foxes, opossums, deer and coyotes.
 Animal tracks can often be seen.
 Resident songbirds include cardinal, brown thrasher, catbird, mockingbird, chickadee, Carolina wren and woodpeckers.
 Spring and Summer brings the beautiful painted bunting to nest.
 While many insects along the trail are harmless pollinators, food for birds or beautiful butterflies, be prepared for ticks and mosquitoes.